Jawbreaker (Windows Mobile game): Jawbreaker in other operating systems

 The Palm OS version of the game Bubblet, was favorably reviewed by PDAStreet's Palm Boulevard.
 Geek.com gave Bubblets a perfect score on their review and was named a Geek.com pick.

-The game has also been distributed as freeware for mobiles since June 2008.
+The game has been distributed as freeware for mobiles since June 2008.
 The mobile phone version, also called JawBreaker, was developed for those who did not have Jawbreaker-capable PDAs but had phones supporting Java ME.
 This iteration of the game could be run on mobile devices supporting Java ME CLDC 1.1/MIDP 2.0 with screen resolutions of 240×320 or 176×220.

 There is also a JavaScript online version published as Google Gadget.